AdamSobieski/Argumentation/README.md

 As one can observe, [JavaScript Object Notation (JSON)](https://en.wikipedia.org/wiki/JSON) and related [Remote Procedure Calls (JSON-RPC)](https://en.wikipedia.org/wiki/JSON-RPC) are very popular among artificial-intelligence APIs, frameworks, and protocols.
 JSON is also utilized by new [AIF libraries](https://github.com/arg-tech/xaif) and forthcoming standards for [representing conversation data](https://docs.vcons.org/en/current-draft).

 Will artificial-intelligence APIs, frameworks, and protocols one day support the expressiveness for multipart messages having [`multipart/mixed`](https://en.wikipedia.org/wiki/MIME#mixed), [`multipart/related`](https://en.wikipedia.org/wiki/MIME#related), or [`multipart/alternative`](https://en.wikipedia.org/wiki/MIME#alternative) semantics?
-Will this expressiveness one day come to include that of the full hierarchical nature of MIME messages, where messages' parts could each be comprised of multiple parts?
+Will this expressiveness one day come to include that of the full hierarchical and recursive nature of MIME messages, where messages' parts can each be comprised of multiple parts?

 Today, artificial-intelligence message models include support for multiple message content parts.